-- You'll need batting.
+- Batting.
 The padding of the previous ironing board cover can be reused but adding a bit of additional padding is advised.
 If it is necessary to replace all of the paddings, or the padding does not have any silver or reflective qualities, visit a fabric store to find a reflective fabric such as Insul-Bright

-- This one's optional.
-You'll need a toggle to hold the cord in place.
+- Toggle to hold the cord in place.
+(Optional.)

 02 of 08